A. Anticipated Future Trends.

 Iberian Studies resources are selected in all formats, including electronic journals and e-books.
 Books and journals in print dealing with Spanish and Portuguese language, literature, history and social science subjects are almost entirely integrated into the Main circulating collection, while some lower-use materials are in off-site storage.
 A very strong reference collection for peninsular Spanish literature was integrated into the circulating collection in 2009.
 DVDs are housed in the Digital & Multimedia Center, maps and atlases are in the Map Library, and many additional resources for Iberian Studies can be found in the Fine Arts Library.
 The Map, Music, and Art Librarians in particular contribute to the Iberian Studies collection through their selecting activity, primarily acquiring English-language resources.
 Additional selections, including a limited number of Spanish imprints, are made by the Iberian Studies librarian for these Main Library internal branches.

-A small number of resources destined for Special Collections have been acquired by the Iberian Studies librarian, including several very fine facsimile editions of Medieval texts and materials for the Comic Art collection.
+A small number of resources destined for Murray and Hong Special Collections.have been acquired by the Iberian Studies librarian, including several very fine facsimile editions of Medieval texts and materials for the Comic Art collection.